vasilisa-che/vasilisa-che/README.md

 # Hi, I'm Vasilisa

-## I'm a Junior Data Analyst / Project Manager
+## Data-Oriented SEO Specialist | Project Management

 * 💻 I have 5 years of experience in digital marketing.
 I worked as an SEO specialist for brands like _Forbes Woman_ and _Forbes Life_ (ru), _KNAUF Therm®_ (ru), _Gazprom Neft_ (ru, en), _Marc O'Polo_ (ru), _Okko_ (ru), and more.
 * 🎓 I graduated from the Higher School of Economics (St. Petersburg), M.A. in Sociology.
 I majored in quantitative methods.